-Each of these partners need to be fully aware of the schools vision and values and expected practice.
+Each of these partners need to be fully aware of the schools vision and values and expectations.
 When at its most successful partnership working can result in 'a team around the child/group/class' being formed to meet needs.

-They can participate in whole school planning and where appropriate be involved in the following:
+Partners can participate in whole school planning and where appropriate be involved in the following:

 - Whole establishment development work

-- Reviews
+- Reviews and planning meetings

 - Specific teaching

 - Diversionary activities

 - Learning partnership

 - Support to families

-- Personal Learning pathways
+- Personal Learning Pathways

 - Training

 - Exclusions

 - Assessment

-In several educational establishments in Inverclyde, inter-agency assessments take place to inform judgements regarding young people's level of understanding and comprehension.
+In line with the GIRFEC Pathway, educational establishments in Inverclyde, inter-agency wellbeing assessments take place to inform planning.